SimoneRemoli/Safe-Flow/README.md

 <h1 align="center">
   RouteX - Find Your Metro Route
 </h1>
 RouteX is a powerful metro route finder that allows users to search for stations in real-time, select a city, and view an interactive metro map.
-Featuring dynamic autocomplete, RouteX helps travelers quickly find the best metro routes with ease<br><br>. 🚇✨
+Featuring dynamic autocomplete, RouteX helps travelers quickly find the best metro routes with ease. 🚇✨<br><br>

 <br>
 <p align="center">